Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Philosophy- the love of wisdom.
 From the Greek "philos," (love), and "sophia," (wisdom).

-Placid- serene, tranquil, calm, peaceful.
+Placid- serene, tranquil, calm, still, peaceful, quiet.

 Plenary- Complete in all respects (pertaining to the Bible).
 Unlimited or full.

-Plethora- a superabundance or excess.
+Plethora- a super abundance or excess, rife.

 Polemics- the art of refutation, controversy, or debate.
 From the Greek 'polemos' meaning war.